 Take Them for a Walk

 Begin the day by going for a brisk walk with your dog, and make sure it is a rigorous one that will enable them to burn off some energy.
 Once you get home, you can reward your dog with water, food, and maybe a small treat.
-Of course, some dogs may need to rest before they eat, but water is a must after any form of exercise.
-Following this tip will help ensure that your dog can stay in a more restful and quiet mode throughout the day, especially if you have to leave for work or take them on a car ride later on.
+This tip helps keep your dog calm and relaxed, especially when you're away or on a car ride later.

 Make Your Dog Comfortable